Our environmental impact

 Cutting our footprint

-As well as using as offsetting our carbon emissions, we've taken steps to reduce our footprint as much as possible, including:
+As well as offsetting our carbon emissions, we've taken steps to reduce our footprint as much as possible, including:

-• The installation of an electric vehicle charger in our car park for staff and member use
+• The installation of 6 electric vehicle chargers in our car park for staff and member use

-• The purchasing of hybrid vehicles by the Society which now have electric plug-in technology, supplied by our renewable energy supplier
+• The purchasing of plug-in hybrid company vehicles by the Society charged using solar energy generated on site or by our renewable energy supplier

-• Encouraging staff to use public transport, car share and providing a cycle to work scheme
+• Supporting staff to use public transport, car share and providing a cycle to work scheme

 • The transfer of our recycled waste collection to an alternative provider who will recycle more of our waste, which reduces the amount of our waste going to landfill